 Pathological features of hNEN

 Hematoxylin-eosin staining showed that the tumors were arranged by uniform circular or oval cells, which were nested or glandularly distributed.
-The cells differentiated well.
+The cells were well-differentiated.
 There were fewer mitotic figures, and the atypia was not obvious (Figure 1).
-Immunohistochemical staining showed that 42 patients with hNEN were positive for ChrA (Figure 2) and 45 patients were positive for Syno (Figure 3).
+Immunohistochemical staining showed that 42 patients with hNEN were positive for ChrA (Figure 2), and 45 patients were positive for Syno (Figure 3).

-Comparison of B-mode ultrasound characteristics between hNEN group and HCC group
+Comparison of B-mode ultrasound characteristics between the hNEN group and the HCC group

-Among all the B-mode ultrasound features, the lesion diameter, proportions of different lesion property and posterior echo attenuation were similar between the hNEN and HCC groups, and the differences were not statistically significant (P > 0.05).
+Among all the B-mode ultrasound features, lesion diameter and the proportions of different lesion property and posterior echo attenuation were similar between the hNEN and HCC groups, and the differences were not statistically significant (P > 0.05).
 The proportions of multiple liver lesions, unclear boundary, and high echo lesion in the hNEN group were higher than those in the HCC group, and the differences were statistically significant (P < 0.05).
-The proportions of non-uniform echo and peripheral acoustic halo in the hNEN group were lower than those in the HCC group, and the differences were statistically significant (P < 0.05, Table 1).
+The proportions of non-uniform echo and peripheral acoustic halo in the hNEN group were lower than those in the HCC group, and the differences were statistically significant (P < 0.05; Table 1).

 Comparison of CEUS characteristics between hNEN and HCC groups

 The initial enhancement time was similar in the hNEN and HCC groups, and the difference was not statistically significant (P > 0.05).
-The washout to iso-enhancement time and hypo-enhancement time in the hNEN group was lower than those in the HCC group.
+The washout to iso-enhancement time and washout to hypo-enhancement time in the hNEN group were lower than those in the HCC group.
 The differences were statistically significant (P < 0.05).

-The proportions of different CEUS enhancement characteristics, including enhancement at arterial phase, portal venous phase, and late phase, enhancement-washout mode, enhancement form, tumor vasculature, tumor necrosis and capsule enhancement were similar in the two groups, and the differences were not statistically significant (P > 0.05, Table 2).
+The proportions of different CEUS enhancement characteristics, including enhancement at arterial phase, portal venous phase, and late phase, enhancement-washout mode, enhancement form, tumor vasculature, tumor necrosis, and capsule enhancement were similar in the two groups, and the differences were not statistically significant (P > 0.05; Table 2).

 Comparison of B-mode ultrasound characteristics transferred from different sources of hNEN

-The difference of lesion diameter in hNEN lesions transferred from gastrointestinal tract, pancreas and other sites was similar, and there was no statistical significance (P > 0.05).
-In addition, the proportions of hNEN B-mode ultrasound characteristics, including number of liver lesions, lesion property, boundary, echo level, echo uniformity, posterior echo attenuation and peripheral acoustic halo transferred from different sources were similar, and the differences were not statistical significant (P > 0.05, Table 3).
+The lesion diameter in hNEN lesions transferred from the gastrointestinal tract, pancreas, and other sites was similar, and there was no statistical significance (P > 0.05).
+In addition, the proportions of hNEN B-mode ultrasound characteristics, including number of liver lesions, lesion property, boundary, echo level, echo uniformity, posterior echo attenuation, and peripheral acoustic halo, transferred from different sources were similar, and the differences were not statistically significant (P > 0.05; Table 3).

 Comparison of CEUS characteristics transferred from different sources of hNEN

-The initial enhancement time, washout to iso-enhancement time and hypo-enhancement time of hNEN transferred from gastrointestinal tract, pancreas and other sites were similar.
+The initial enhancement time, washout to iso-enhancement time, and washout to hypo-enhancement time of hNEN transferred from the gastrointestinal tract, pancreas, and other sites were similar.
 The differences were not statistically significant (P > 0.05).
-The proportions of CEUS enhancement characteristics transferred from different sources of hNEN, including enhancement at arterial phase, portal venous phase and late phase, enhancement-washout mode, enhancement form, tumor vasculature, tumor necrosis and capsule enhancement were similar, and the differences were not statistically significant (P > 0.05, Table 4).
+The proportions of CEUS enhancement characteristics transferred from different sources of hNEN, including enhancement at arterial phase, portal venous phase and late phase, enhancement-washout mode, enhancement form, tumor vasculature, tumor necrosis, and capsule enhancement, were similar, and the differences were not statistically significant (P > 0.05; Table 4).

 Comparison of B-mode ultrasound characteristics between hNET and hNEC groups

-The difference of lesion diameter between hNET and hNEC groups was not statistically significant (P > 0.05).
-The proportions of B-mode ultrasound features, including number of liver lesions, lesion property, boundary, echo level, echo uniformity, posterior echo attenuation, and peripheral acoustic halo between hNET and hNEC groups were similar, and the differences were not statistically significant (P > 0.05, Table 5).
+The difference in lesion diameter between hNET and hNEC groups was not statistically significant (P > 0.05).
+The proportions of B-mode ultrasound features, including number of liver lesions, lesion property, boundary, echo level, echo uniformity, posterior echo attenuation, and peripheral acoustic halo, between hNET and hNEC groups were similar, and the differences were not statistically significant (P > 0.05; Table 5).

 Comparison of CEUS characteristics between hNET and hNEC groups